 I was confronted with an unthinkable number of colors, shapes, lines, shadows, and highlights which made up the dense nature.
 Since I was painting on location, it was not an option to do a grand and detailed forest painting, much like Ivan Shishan’s painting below:

-I needed to try and simplify all the "noise" down to something more concise which I could paint within a relatively short period of time.
+I needed to try and simplify all the “noise” down to something more concise that I could paint within a relatively short period.
 To add to the challenge, I needed to deal with changes in light and the environment.

 Some of the aspects which interested me were:

 - The lake and mountain which you can see through the trees in the distance.

 - The repetition of the tall tree trunks.